Home » Naperville Injury Lawyers

 Reviewing the Claims Adjuster’s Response

 The insurance company will take the time to look over your packet.
 The representative will carefully scrutinize the details of your injuries and issues related to fault.
 After reviewing these factors, the representative will make an offer to resolve your claim.
-Our car accident lawyers will assess the amount and compare it to your injuries.
+Our lawyers will assess the amount and compare it to your injuries.
 We won’t accept an offer that’s insufficient to compensate you for your losses, so it’s often necessary to move to the next step.

 Negotiating Settlement with the Insurance Company

-Our car accident attorneys know what your claim is worth, through our years of experience in auto crash cases.
+Our attorneys know what your claim is worth, through our years of experience in auto crash cases.
 If the offer is low, we’ll continue to negotiate with the insurer to attempt a resolution.

 Filing a Lawsuit